-I hold a Bachelor of Economics degree from Istanbul University (Turkey) and a Master’s degree in European Union Economics from Marmara University (Turkey).
-Since I was always interested in the field of agricultural economics, I chose organic farming as my master’s thesis subject.
-I had the opportunity to publish my thesis in an open database in 2006.
-In the following years, I continued to conduct research in the same area.
-As a result, two of my scientific papers were published in online journals, while another one was published in a book.
-It was after this book that my career began as a peer reviewer.
-References After years of experience both as a researcher and peer reviewer, I decided to establish my own website and give service to researchers who have problems with academic writing in English.
+I hold a Bachelor of Economics degree from Istanbul University* and a Master’s degree in European Union Economics from Marmara University*.
+Since I was always interested in the field of agricultural economics, I conducted research in the same area.
+Two of my scientific papers were published in online journals between 2007-2016.
+Furthermore, a research center published the updated version of one of these papers in a book, after which my career began.
+References After years of experience both as a researcher and peer reviewer, I decided to establish my website and give service to researchers who have problems with academic writing in English. *Turkey

 - “An Analysis of Organic Agriculture in Turkey: The Current Situation and Basic Constraints- The Updated Version”.
 The book “Organic Farming- Perspectives & Experiences”.
 Icfai Research Centre, Icfai University, India. http://orgprints.org/16334/1/16334.pdf